To best use the resources with Slurm you need to have some basic information about the application you want to run.

-This will allocate two (2) cores with 2500MB each.
+This will allocate two (2) cores with 4450MB each.
 If your code is not multi-threaded (using only one core per task) the other one will just add its memory to your job.

-If your job requires more than 126000MB / node on Kebnekaise, there is a limited number of nodes with 3072000MB memory, which you may be allowed to use (contact firstname.lastname@example.org).
+If your job requires more than 190000MB / node on Kebnekaise (skylake), there is a limited number of nodes with 3072000MB memory, which you may be allowed to use (you apply for it as a separate resource when you make your project proposal in SUPR).
 They are accessed by selecting the largemem partition of the cluster.
 You do this by setting: -p largemem.

 #SBATCH -p largemem

 If you know the runtime (wall clock time) of your job, it is beneficial to set this value as accurately as possible.

 Smaller jobs are more likely to fit into slots of unused space faster.

 Note: Please add some extra time to account for variances in the system.

 The maximum allowed runtime of any job is seven (7) days.